oomek/attractplus/Layouts.md

    * `preserve_aspect_ratio` - Get/set whether the aspect ratio from the source
      image is to be preserved.
 Default value is `false`.
    * `file_name` - [image & artwork only] Get/set the name of the image/video
      file being shown.
-Note that if you set this on an artwork or a dynamic image object it will get reset the next time the user changes the game selection.
+If you set this on an artwork or a dynamic image object it will get reset the next time the user changes the game selection.
 If file_name is contained in an archive, this string should be
      formatted: "<archive_name>|<filename>"